loco/wp-loco/readme.txt

 == Changelog ==

 = 2.7.2
+* Rolled in support for OpenAI / ChatGPT translation
-* Fix for JSON file references with no line number
+* Workaround for JSON file references with no line number
 * Bumped WordPress compatibility to 6.7.2

 = 2.7.1